PURPOSE OF THE NAECTE FOUNDATION

-To contribute to the Foundation, please complete the form on the Foundation Brochure and send to:
+Making a donation to the Foundation is convenient.
+You can complete the form on the Foundation Brochure and mail the form and your check to:

-Or, complete the Online Donation Form and make your contribution using PayPal.
+Or, you can complete the Online Donation Form and make your contribution using PayPal.

-To learn more about the various ways to make your planned gift, visit NAECTEF's Overview Chart for Charitable Giving, its Estate and Gift Planning Guide, its Legacy Brochure, and its Record of Enhanced Legacy Gifts.
+To learn more about the various ways to make a major gift or to include the Foundation in your estate plan, visit NAECTEF's Overview Chart for Charitable Giving, its Estate and Gift Planning Guide, its Legacy Brochure, and its Record of Enhanced Legacy Gifts.

 HISTORY OF THE NAECTE FOUNDATION